Luigi Vanvitelli - In-depth analisys

 In 1750 the King of Naples, Charles of Bourbon took Vanvitelli in the design of a new royal palace that was designed for the city of Caserta , easily accessible from the capital , but differs from it, as it was Versailles from Paris .
 The palace, which was to be built near a new city (which was later made in later times, in a chaotic way, without taking into account the ideas of Vanvitelli), was supplied with water from the monumental Carolino Aqueduct , designed by Vanvitelli on the model of hydraulic works of ancient Rome .

-The Reggia di Caserta , defined as the last great creation of the Italian Baroque, is surely his most important work.
-Curatissima in detail and covers four monumental courtyards, the building is fronted by a spectacular park that takes advantage of the natural slope of the land to be articulated in a gigantic man-made waterfall, punctuated by a series of fountains and marble statues.
-The most scenic parts are the whole atrium and the monumental staircase and the chapel.
-Remarkable is the court theater, the room where a horseshoe is rounded rather solemn made by ' giant order of columns, which conceals the typical frail wooden structure with boxes.
-Devoid of the four corner towers and central dome, which should have movimentarne the mole, the palace is a kind of synthesis between the original Palace of Versailles and ' Escorial .
+The Royal Palace of Caserta, defined as the last great creation of the Italian Baroque, is certainly his most important work.
+With great attention to detail and spread over four monumental courtyards, the building is faced by a spectacular park that exploits the natural slope of the land to articulate itself in a giant artificial waterfall, punctuated by a series of fountains and marble statues.
+Some of the most spectacular parts are undoubtedly the monumental staircase, the chapel and the court theater.
+Without the four corner towers and the central dome, which should have moved its bulk, the palace became a source of inspiration for all subsequent architects.

-After his death the work at the palace was continued by his son Carlo ( Naples , 1739 - 1821 ).
+After his death, the works on the palace were continued by his son Carlo (Naples, 1739 – 1821).

 Biographers remembers the works made in Macerata for Gualtiero Marefoschi; in Pesaro, where he left the construction management to his disciple Antonio Rinaldi, who after became famous at the russian court of the Tsars; in Loreto, where he completed the loggia of the Apostolic Palace, made by Bramante, and added to the monumental bell tower.
 Maybe he only designed the St. Vitus Church in Recanati, the Franciscan Convent in Fano, and more.
 While working in Ancona, in 1739 Luigi Vanvitelli was called to Perugia to build the church and convent of the Olivetan.
 The project, of which there are some drawings in Caserta, was later made by Murena in 1762.
 The restoration of the Romanesque cathedral of Foligno is the last work in Umbria.
 Still in Siena, however, it documents the activities for the project of the St. Augustine Church.
 The many commitments in the Marches, Umbria and Tuscany, however, didn’t reduced his works and relations in Rome, where he was the main architect of St. Peter’s.
 After the aqueduct of Vermicino, the most important work of which he was in charge was, in 1741, the restoration of the Jesuit Villa Tuscolana in Frascati, also called “Rufinella” from the name of Rufino Cardinal who had owned.
 Two years later in Civitavecchia he erected the foutain at the harbor.